 Top reasons why are French bulldogs so expensive:

-If you have already decided to get a French bulldog of your dreams, then wait.
+If you have already decided to get the French bulldog of your dreams, then wait.
 You need to know why these blue French bulldogs’ prices are so expensive before making the final decision to buy them.
 Some people get excited by discovering a blue French bulldog at a low cost.
 However, they should consider a few quality checks before making the final choice.
 This article gives you an idea of why healthy French bulldog puppies are high in value & price.

 - Blue French bulldogs require artificial insemination:

 These blue French bulldogs can’t pair off traditionally because of their short legs and slim hips.
 It usually accounts for an additional expense for a breeder.

 - Special nutrition requirement by Frenchie mom during pregnancy:

 The breeders need to take care of a pregnant French bulldog mummy because she needs special nutrition, a diet high in protein to stimulate lactation.

 - Regular vet checks of pregnant Frenchie mummies during pregnancy:

 Routine ultrasound is a significant health check for Frenchie bulldog mummies, critically important for their wellbeing as these ultrasounds can help check the expected growth of the babies.
 It will also help them identify the number of babies in the mother’s womb.